zzzprojects/docs/entityframework-extensions.net/pages/documentations/events/pre-bulk-save-changes.md

 [Try it in EF Core](https://dotnetfiddle.net/5Zj4gQ) | [Try it in EF6](https://dotnetfiddle.net/3nTyrH)

-In the `PreBulkSaveChanges` event, the `CreatedDate` for new customers and `ModifiedDate` property for existing customers is set to `DateTime.Now` before the data is saved to the database.
+In the `PreBulkSaveChanges` event, the `CreatedDate` for new customers and the `ModifiedDate` property for existing customers are set to `DateTime.Now` before the data is saved into the database.